-Dollar Tree's (DLTR) CEO Gary Philbin on Q1 2020 Results - Earnings Call Transcript

 Thank you, Randy.
 Good morning everyone.
 First from all of us, our report today is against the backdrop of the COVID-19 impact across our country.
 Our hearts go on to all those affected.

-Today's Q1 report reflects a number of accomplishments and comments during the quarter that was impacted unlike any other due to the impact of COVID-19.
-First our results around the core businesses of both businesses speak to the resiliency and strength of both Family Dollar and Dollar Tree in the communities we serve.
+Today's Q1 report reflects a number of accomplishments and comments during a quarter that was impacted unlike any other due to the effects of COVID-19.
+First, our results around the core businesses of both business speaks to the resiliency and strength of both Family Dollar and Dollar Tree in the communities we serve.

 The investments we have made in our Family Dollar business in our H2 stores and assortment have been highlighted during this critical time.
-Second, we took quick action to detect individuals with enhanced cleaning protocols to keep the facilities clean and sanitized.
+Second, we took quick action to protect individuals with enhanced cleaning protocols to keep the facilities clean and sanitized.
 We encourage social distancing guidelines as recommended by the CDC and provided PPE supplies, including masks and gloves.
 Additionally, we have installed more than 16,000 plexiglass shields at store checkouts.

 Third, our efforts to get the right products to the distribution centers and stores have been the key priority for merchants across both banners.
-We work closely with vendor partners to support and streamline shipments of needed essentials.
-And finally, all of that could not have been accomplished without the leadership of our teams across 48 States in five Canadian provinces, with their efforts have been remarkable and it is humbling to see the dedication they have for their teams in both the communities.
+We have worked closely with vendor partners to support and streamline shipments of needed essentials.
+And finally, all of this could not have been accomplished without the leadership of our teams across 48 States in five Canadian provinces.
+Their efforts have been remarkable, and it is humbling to see the dedication they have for their teams and for their communities.
 I could not be more proud of all these and the many other accomplishments against the COVID-19 crisis that's impacted our country and company.

-Family Dollar’s comp was 15.5% reflected the initial impact of household stocking up on basic goods in March related to the disease.
-The consumable side of business delivered 17% plus comp was strong throughout the quarter.
-On the discretionary side, comps were positive up to research and then we saw an acceleration through the end of the quarter around our home and other discretionary categories resulting in discretionary comp of just under 9% for Q1.
+Family Dollar’s comp of 15.5% reflected the initial impact of household stocking up on basic goods in March related to the disease.
+The consumable side of business delivered a 17% plus comp and was strong throughout the quarter.
+On the discretionary side, comps were positive up to Easter and then we saw an acceleration through the end of the quarter around the home and other discretionary categories resulting in a discretionary comp of just under 9% for Q1.

-Operating income for Q1 improved 230 basis points, despite the impact of selling record volumes of lower margin consumables and incurring additional costs related to COVID-19.
-Dollar Tree’s comp decreased 90 basis points driven by the impact on Easter selling and our party business in general from the executive orders for shelter-in-place mandates, the combined impact of the party, candy and Easter categories negatively affected Dollar Tree overall comp by 490 basis points.
+Operating income for Q1 improved 230 basis points, but despite the impact of selling record volumes of lower margin consumables and incurring the additional costs related to COVID-19.
+Dollar Tree’s comp decreased 90 basis points, driven by the impact on Easter selling and our party business in general from the executive orders for shelter-in-place mandates.
+The combined impact of the party, Candy, and Easter categories negatively affected Dollar Tree’s overall comp by 490 basis points.

-While our Easter discretionary comps are nearly flat for the remainder of the quarter, operating margin was 9.2% reflecting the negative top line comp in the heavier consumable mix along with COVID costs.
-Our COVID costs related – all related COVID costs incurred for wage premiums and for frontline associates, guaranteed sales bonuses for field management and supplies for keeping our facility safe totaled just over $73 million.
+Following Easter, discretionary comps were nearly flat for the remainder of the quarter.
+Operating margin was 9.2% reflecting the negative top line comp in the heavier consumable mix along with COVID costs.
+All COVID costs related – all related COVID costs incurred for wage premiums and for our frontline associates, guaranteed sales bonuses for field management and supplies for keeping our facility safe totaled just over $73 million.

 Now I'll turn the call over to Mike.